cdstanford/gid/README.md

 time cargo run --release --bin run_all -- -e n s
 ```

-This command should take 30-60 minutes to complete.
+This command may take up to 30 minutes to complete.
 It will print out the output as it goes, which you can inspect.
 For example, it will print:
 ```